Client Communication

 At high level, we can think of receiving a channel using ReceiveChannel<A, B>

-is similar to plain Rust functions with function traits like FnOnce(A) -> B
+is similar to plain Rust functions with function traits like FnOnce(A) -> B.

-is the equivalent of function types in Ferrite.
+In other words, ReceiveChannel is the equivalent of function types in Ferrite.

-There is however one important distinction of ReceiveChannel
+There is however one important distinction of ReceiveChannel from regular

 Rust functions.
-That is channels received from ReceiveChannel
+That is channels received from ReceiveChannel must be

 used linearly, i.e. they cannot be ignored or dropped.